 The key to perfect climbing roses is training your main shoots as horizontally as possible.
 This will stimulate flowering shoots to grow up vertically in abundance giving you an orderly trail of beautiful rose flowers.

-When tying the plant to a trellis or structure I simply use old string provided it’s thick enough to hold the weight of the plant.
-You want to tie it tight enough so that it doesn’t get thrown around too much by the wind or rubs but also loose enough to give the stem space to grow.
+When tying the plant to a trellis or structure many gardeners simply use old string provided it’s thick enough to hold the weight of the plant.
+You want to tie it tight enough so that it doesn’t get thrown around too much by the wind, or rubs against things, but also loose enough to give the stem space to grow.

 If using a trellis utilise several horizontal supports for you branches or if training up a pillar simply wrap the shoot around in a spiral.
 8-12 inches is a good distance to leave between ties.
 Tie the branches securely and you’re one step closer to a bountiful summer bloom.